 Each year shall not be less than 1,500 clock hours.

-100 hours of face-to-face supervision provided by a state-licensed, board approved, mental health professional is required.
+100 hours of face-to-face supervision provided by a state-licensed, board-approved, mental health professional is required.

 New Hampshire Counseling Exams Required

-NCMHCE and an essay exam provided by the board
+NCMHCE and an essay exam provided by the board.

 Requirements for Clinical Supervisors

-The 2 years of post-master’s individual face to face supervision must be completed by a licensed clinical mental health counselor (psychologist, social worker, pastoral psychotherapist and marriage and family counselor no longer allowed).
+The 2 years of post-master’s individual face-to-face supervision must be completed by a licensed clinical mental health counselor (psychologist, social worker, pastoral psychotherapist and marriage and family counselor no longer allowed).

 Requirements for Out of State Applicants

-New Hampshire does not have reciprocity with any other states.
+New Hampshire does not have reciprocity with any other state.
 The board may license any applicant who is licensed in any other state, provided the other state’s licensure requirements are substantially equivalent to or higher than those of New Hampshire.

 Scope of Practice